Manuteaa/dbd_autoSkillCheck/README.md

 In conclusion, our model achieves high accuracy thanks to the high-quality dataset with effective data augmentation techniques, and architectural choices.
 **The RUN script successfully hits the great skill checks with high confidence.**

+## FAQ

+How to run the AI model with your GPU ?
+- Check if you have `pip install onnxruntime-gpu` and not onnxruntime (if not, uninstall onnxruntime before installing onnxruntime-gpu)
+- Check onnxruntime-gpu version compatibilities with CUDA, CUDNN and torch https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html#requirements
+- Install CUDA 12.x (I have 12.3)
+- Install torch with CUDA compute (I have 2.4.0 with cuda 12.1 compute platform) https://pytorch.org/get-started/locally/
+- Install CUDNN 9.x (I have 9.4)
+- Install last version of MSVC
+- Select "GPU" in the Auto skill check webUI, click "RUN" and check if you have a warning message

+If the script misses the great skill checks, be sure :
+- Your game FPS >= 60
+- The AI model FPS >= 60
+- Your ping is not too high (I have 40 ping and I hit 100% great skill checks)
+- Your game settings (such as resolution): your displayed images "last hit skill check frame" should be similar with the ones in my examples
+- You do not use a potato instead of a computer

+If you have low FPS values for the AI model, try this :
+- Switch device to gpu
+- Disable the energy saver settings in your computer settings
+- Run the script in administrator

 ## Acknowledgments